Welcome to Saturday Greetings 107.

-If you would like to read more about Navajo weaving, Navajo Rugs is a good place to start.
+If you want to read more about Navajo weaving, Navajo Rugs is a good place to start.

 I attempted to make our first cauliflower crust pizza.
 I followed the directions on the frozen Green Giant Shredded Cauliflower package.
 First, I microwaved the cauliflower and thought I had sufficiently squished the liquid out.
-I added the eggs and cheese and baked the crust.
+Then, I added the eggs and cheese and baked the crust.
 The crust appeared to be semi-crispy when I added the toppings.
 But, after 10 minutes in the oven, everything softened.
-I scooped the pizza onto our plates, and it was quite tasty.
+Finally, I scooped the pizza onto our plates, and it was quite tasty.
 Do any of you have a reliable cauliflower pizza recipe?

 This first recipe comes to you courtesy of the Food Network Kitchen.
 It is Roasted Rosemary Chicken with Potatoes.
 I would still bake the potatoes for Mike, but I will probably have broccoli for my side.

 This smothered pork chop recipe from Country Living sounds like a good one.
 Let me know if you try it.

 I hope you enjoyed my Saturday Greetings 107 roundup of items for this week.
 Contact me know if there is something you would like me to research.
 Until next Saturday, keep safe.